A child's journey through placement

 Clear, informative and full of practical ideas and case examples, A child's journey through placement has been widely regarded as a 'classic' read for more than 20 years.

-This essential reference book contains the theoretical knowledge base and skills necessary for understanding, working with and planning for children and their families.
+This essential reference book - as relevant and insightful today as it was when it was first published - contains the theoretical knowledge base and skills necessary for understanding, working with and planning for children and their families.
 The author, Dr Vera Fahlberg, builds on her considerable experience and practice wisdom and presents informative and comprehensive sections on attachment, separation, child development and helping children move.

 Who is this book for?